libre-devops/libredevops-dot-org/docs/quickstart/utils/terraform/using-lbdo-tf-modules-example.md

 }

 data "http" "user_ip" {
-  url = "https://ipv4.icanhazip.com" // If running locally, running this block will fetch your outbound public IP of your home/office/ISP/VPN and add it.
+  url = "https://checkip.amazonaws.com" // If running locally, running this block will fetch your outbound public IP of your home/office/ISP/VPN and add it.
 It will add the hosted agent etc if running from Microsoft/GitLab
+}

+output "user_ip" {
+  value = data.http.user_ip.body
 }

 // Allow Inbound Access from your hypothetical home IP - you may not want this.